Buy Publishing Rights-NFTs through Zeptagram

 Check out the new NFTs and dNFTs on Zeptagram

-Our collaboration with Zeptagram paves a new path for the industry that allows fans to be a part of the creative process”GOTHENBURG, VG, SWEDEN, June 7, 2022 /EINPresswire.com/ -- Earlier this year, hit-song masterminds & producers Anthony Preston and Andre Lindal connected with the NFT Platform Zeptagram and some of their song shares have now been tokenized through Zeptagram.
-The latest is the smash hit "Boomerang", performed by the brilliant Nicole Scherzinger.
+Our collaboration with Zeptagram paves a new path for the industry that allows fans to be a part of the creative process”GOTHENBURG, VG, SWEDEN, June 8, 2022 /EINPresswire.com/ -- Earlier this year, hit-song masterminds & producers Anthony Preston and Andre Lindal connected with the NFT Platform Zeptagram and some of their song shares have now been tokenized through Zeptagram.
+The latest is the floor filler "Last Night" by Pitbull, featuring Havana Brown and Afrojack.

 — Anthony Preston